Understanding and Diagnosing Traffic Issues

 Translating Encoding in Requests

 Sometimes, request data will be encoded.
-Here's an example of a XSS attempt.
+Here's an example of an XSS attempt:

-In these cases, you can highlight the string in the query box, copy it, and run it through decoding tools.
+In these cases, you can right-click on the string in the UI (for example, the Block Reason field), select Copy Value To Clipboard, and run it through decoding tools.
 (For example, http://0xcc.net/jsescape/.)

 False Positive Alarms